hudongsheng-debug/MarkdownLite-Editor/README.md

 Added a one-tap option to swap the positions of the editor and preview, accommodating different workflows and screen sizes.

 **Fixed an issue where editor text could be hard to see in Dark Mode.**

+## Version 3.1.1 Features
+- **Text Statistics Display**

+  Line count, character count, and word count are now shown between the editor and preview, making it easier to track document size and progress.

+- **Movable Help Button**

+  Tap the floating “?” button to quickly view Markdown syntax tips.
+The button can be freely dragged to fit different screen sizes and personal preferences.

+- **Undo / Redo / Clear All Support**

+  Added Undo and Redo actions for safer editing, along with a Clear All option to quickly reset the document, including a confirmation prompt to prevent accidental loss.

 **Added font size adjustment support**